quadbio/RNAseq_tutorial/Tutorial.md

 >**NOTE**
 >* The `setwd` function change the working directory of R (the default directory is where you run R if you use R from the terminal, or the home directory if you use RStudio)
+>* The path `/local0/scratch` is just a mock path.
+Prepare your own working folder and replace it with the actual path
 >* The `list.files` function lists all the files/directories in a folder
 >* The `sapply` function is among the apply() function collection.
 It takes a list or vector as the input, apply the same operation (defined by a function which can be either imported from any package or fully customized) to each element, and gives output in vector or matrix if possible (all the operations result in vectors with the same length), or a list otherwise
 >* The `paste0` function pastes multiple character strings into one with no gap in between.
 It is a specialized version of `paste` where one can specify the characters put between the nearby strings.